 In 2015, while working as a lecturer in Edinburgh, I was asked by friends to conduct their beautiful forest wedding in Dumfries & Galloway and it was such a wonderful experience that I made the decision to retrain and become a full-time Celebrant, and it was one of the best decisions I’ve ever made.
 I absolutely love it!
 And as they say in Scotland… “You can take the lassie out of Ayrshire but you can’t take Ayrshire out of the lassie” and so as you might have noticed, there’s a wee bit of Scottishness running through my work!

-When I’m not Celebranting, I enjoy spending time in my beautiful garden in the village of Doune in Perthshire, from which I can almost see Doune Castle which is one of the settings for ‘Castle Leoch’ in the TV series Outlander, or with my adorable new grandson Lochlan!
+When I’m not ministering, I enjoy spending time walking in the beautiful Ochil Hills near my home, or with my adorable new grandson Lochlan!
 And of course my love of all things Scottish, including Robert Burns stays with me, and to this day Tam O’Shanter is still my favourite poem.

 Copyright Aye Do Ceremonies 2018.